Inside the Gate

-Free nationwide event on 31st August 2025, when 26 Farming for Nature farms open their gates for one day only!
+First one happened on the 31st August 2025, with 21 Farming for Nature farms open their gates for one day only!
+1285 people attended

-We have over 25 farms to choose from this year.
-The Farming For Nature Inside the Gate Open Farm Day (31st August) is a great opportunity to see the work that farmers do for nature in your local community, meet the farmers themselves and see the livestock and habitats that they are working with.
+The Farming For Nature Inside the Gate Open Farm Day (31st August) was a great opportunity to see the work that farmers do for nature in your local community, meet the farmers themselves and see the livestock and habitats that they are working with.
+We had over 24 events on 21 farms to choose from this year.

 This event is for families and individuals – basically anyone with an interest in know more about farming where your food comes from.
 It will be a fun day out.